 A vacuum fountain pen has a steel rod inside the pen attached to a plunger.
-The blind cap at the end of the barrel is unscrewed, unlocking the rod, which is then pulled out of the barrel as far as it will go.
-The nib is then inserted into liquid up to the section, and the rod is depressed back into the pen.
+Unscrew the blind cap at the end of the barrel to unlock the rod.
+Pull the rod out of the barrel as far as it goes.
+Insert the nib into the liquid up to a section, and then depress the rod back into the pen.

 When the plunger rod reaches the bottom of the barrel, ink fills into the space around the rod, and the pen is ready to write.

 Now, the inside of the barrel where the rod and plunger are located is not uniform.
 Most of the barrel is a tight, sealing fit around the plunger.
 But close to where the ink chamber and the section come together on the pen, the diameter of the internal barrel widens.
 When the plunger hits the wider part of the barrel, the vacuum seal is broken.

 What does that have to do with getting ink into the pen?

 If the plunger stays tight inside the barrel the entire time, the pen works like a piston fountain pen, simply removing air from the chamber and drawing it back in as you twist the piston up.

 Instead, the vacuum filler breaks the air vacuum inside the pen.
 The plunger entering the wider area of the barrel draws the liquid into the barrel, behind the plunger (around the rod), thus creating equilibrium inside the pen.

 Pump Filler/Vacumatic Filler

 Underneath the category of vacuum fillers are pump and vacumatic fillers.
 Pump fillers and vacumatic fillers use a rubber diaphragm instead of a plunger to create the vacuum pressure that sucks ink into the chamber.